 There is much of the bonobo in me.
 Like any self-respecting, socialized primate, I cannot scratch a back without throwing in an unsolicited grooming session.
 Techniques have evolved to accommodate the pitiful absence of fleas and parasites: any change in surface texture results in a focused, nails-in exfoliation or extraction.
 Recipient responses vary from appreciative, encouraging grunts, to I think I need painkillers.

 Of late, I’ve been told I’m badly behaved when overtired, finding everything funny, including my bad behavior.
 As I get older, I tire more frequently.
 When I’m close to being The Walking Dead I’m delirious and therefore hilarious, if only to myself.
-Combine this with a back scratch slash grooming, and it’s not funny.
+Combine this with a back scratch/grooming, and it’s not funny.

 I did, laughing myself limp all the way.

-No, I’m content on my squeaking lower limbs, smoothing my graying hair, yawning, admiring other’s tool-making skills.
+No, I’m content on my squeaking lower limbs, smoothing my graying hair, yawning, telling tales, admiring other’s tool-making skills.
 I scratch like a cat and laugh like a hyena.
-I’m a bona fide matriarch in the making, which means I don’t have to have sex with blokes to get my hands on half the bananas.
+I’m a bona fide matriarch in the making.

 I think it’s nap time…